nextcloud/spreed/recording/docs/encoders.md

 ### Usage example

-The different options accepted by the benchmark tool can be seen with `python3 -m nextcloud.talk.recording.Benchmark --help`.
+The different options accepted by the benchmark tool can be seen with `nextcloud-talk-recording-benchmark --help` (or, if the helper script is not available, directly with `python3 -m nextcloud.talk.recording.Benchmark --help`).

 Each run of the benchmark tool records a single video (or audio) file with the given options.
 Using a Bash script several runs can be batched to check the result of running different options.
 For example:
 ```